microsoft/nn-Meter/README.md

 lat = predictor.predict(model, model_type) # the resulting latency is in unit of ms
 ```

-By calling `load_latency_predictor`, user selects the target hardware (`Framework-Hardware`) and loads the corresponding predictor. nn-Meter will try to find the right predictor file in `~/.nn_meter/data`.
+By calling `load_latency_predictor`, user selects the target hardware and loads the corresponding predictor. nn-Meter will try to find the right predictor file in `~/.nn_meter/data`.
 If the predictor file doesn't exist, it will download from the Github release.

 In `predictor.predict`, the allowed items of the parameter `model_type` include `["pb", "torch", "onnx", "nnmeter-ir", "nni-ir"]`, representing model types of tensorflow, torch, onnx, nn-meter IR graph and NNI IR graph, respectively.

 Users could view the information all built-in predictors by `list_latency_predictors` or view the config file in `nn_meter/configs/predictors.yaml`.

 Users could get a nn-Meter IR graph by applying `model_file_to_graph` and `model_to_graph` by calling the model name or model object and specify the model type.
-The supporting model types of `model_file_to_graph` include "onnx", "pb", "torch", "nnmeter-ir" and "nni-ir", while the supporting model types of `model_to_graph` include "onnx", "torch", "nnmeter-ir" and "nni-ir".
+The supporting model types of `model_file_to_graph` include "onnx", "pb", "torch", "nnmeter-ir" and "nni-ir", while the supporting model types of `model_to_graph` include "onnx", "torch" and "nni-ir".

 ## Hardware-aware NAS by nn-Meter and NNI